WPT 130 - SMAW (ARC) Welding I

 Integration:

-• Demonstrate the ability to complete welds on steel in the flat and horizontal positions with the SMAW process.
+• Demonstrate the ability to complete welds on steel in the flat (1 F/G) and horizontal (2F/G) positions with the SMAW process and demonstrate proper Oxy cutting techniques and practices.

 Human Dimension: